“Life teaches us to listen defensively, art demands that we don’t.”

 Meisner Technique Training

 The Meisner Technique is a two-year professional training for both serious actors and those who want to become better authentic listeners.
 The Meisner technique is ‘listening based.’
-Using the technique that Sanford Meisner pioneered, you will listen to your partners with nothing more than an objective to listen, to hear their meaning, and to understand their feelings.
+Using the technique that Sanford Meisner pioneered, you will learn to listen a moment at a time, without an agenda, to hear exactly what is going on in your partner.
+Life teaches us to listen defensively, art demands that we don’t.

 One can use standard principles and textbooks in educating people for law, medicine, architecture, chemistry or almost any other profession – but not for the theater. – Sanford Meisner